CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 **The root issue is that without tracking what data was actually sent to a receiver  it will not be possible to run accurate searches**

-## Snapshot the FHIR bundle from the sender and receiver
+## Potential Solution #1: Snapshot the FHIR bundle from the sender and receiver

 ### Description